 Socialization is a huge problem when it comes to dogs.
 We have way too many under-socialized dogs.
 Many of these under-socialized dogs are being blamed for their antisocial behaviors when it is not their fault at all.
 Dogs are being put to sleep for this every day.
 Your dog needs to not only learn how to interact with other dogs but people and their environment as well.
 This is very important to do as a puppy.
 But no matter if your dog can go to the dog park or not, you can make sure they are getting social interactions.
 This does not require them to be dog-friendly at all.
 It definitely helps if your dog can interact with other dogs, but if they can’t there are still many things you can do.
 If your dog can interact with other dogs than they should be able to do so at least a few times a week.
 Whether that be at the dog park, doggy daycare, or a playdate with a friend or family member’s dog.
 Your dog should also have plenty of social time with the whole family and people outside of your family.
 This is the part you can still do if your dog cannot be around other dogs.
 Social fulfillment is not just interacting with other dogs.
 A lot of it depends on their interactions with their family.
 Greeting them after they are calm every time you come home is very important.
 There should also be at least one game that is only played when both human and dog are involved.
 In other words, the game does not exist without both parties.
 A good example is tug.
 You can have one specific tug toy that only comes out when you decide to play tug and goes away when the game is over.
 Having a social structure that involves your dog is extremely important as well.
 This means there should be rules that are consistent.
 In the same way, we follow certain social rules, your dog should be expected to do the same.
 If every family member takes their shoes off when they come in the house, the equivalent for your dog might be to sit every time they come in until you say Okay.

 Making sure all of these areas are fulfilled can be a challenge.
 Starting small and building things up can set you and your dog up for success.
-Try making time for one thing each day.
-The good new is that once your dog is fulfilled, you will see a real difference in their behavior and temperament.
+Try making time, for one thing, each day.
+The good news is that once your dog is fulfilled, you will see a real difference in their behavior and temperament.
 You get all three of these areas into one exercise.
 If you play a game that is physical, has rules, and involves you then all three areas are being stimulated.
 This can absolutely help with almost any behavioral issue and also prevent behavioral issues from ever occurring.
-Most importantly, your dog can not be completely happy without being fulfilled.
+Most importantly, your dog cannot be completely happy without being fulfilled.
 You can make all of these things fun and enjoyable for both you and your dog.

 All the links in this post are for products we highly recommend and some may be affiliate links.